-- Posted this Covid-19 Safety Plans and Checklist on school's website - Promote healthy hygiene practices - Plans for cleaning, disinfecting and ventilation - Plans for physical distancing inside and outside the classroom - Employee and staff education, including training on how to wear PPE/face coverings, checking for signs and symptoms, and cleaning and disinfecting procedures. - Family education, including a family communication plan - Screening procedures for staff, students and visitors - Surveillance for monitoring for attendance, verifying absences and notifying county health officials.
+- Posted this Covid-19 Safety Plans on school's website - Promoting healthy hygiene practices

+- Best Practices for cleaning, disinfecting and ventilation - Optional plans for physical distancing inside and outside the classroom - Employee and staff education, including training on how to wear PPE/face coverings, checking for signs and symptoms, and cleaning and disinfecting procedures. - Family education, including a family communication plan - Optional Screening procedures for staff, students and visitors - Surveillance for monitoring for attendance, verifying absences and notifying county health officials. - CDC community level indicators of COVID-19 and their trajectory; - COVID-19 vaccination coverage in the community and among students, teachers, and staff; - local COVID-19 outbreaks or transmission patterns; - indoor air quality at relevant facilities; - availability and accessibility of resources, including masks and tests;

 We continue to communicate with local and state authorities to determine current disease levels and control measures in each community.
 We regularly review and refer to relevant county variance documentation.
 We consult with a county health officer and/or a designated staff member, who is best positioned to monitor and provide advice on local conditions.
-A directory can be found here.
+A directory can be found here: Local Health Department Communicable Disease Contact Information.

-IMPLEMENT HEALTHY HYGIENE PRACTICES
+PROMOTING HEALTHY HYGIENE PRACTICES